solana-developers/solana-cookbook/docs/references/basic-transactions.md

 </SolanaCodeGroup>

 ## How to change compute budget, fee, &amp; priority for a transaction
-Transaction (TX) priority is transaction fee divided by compute units (CU), e.g. fee/CU.
-By default the compute budget is 1.4M CU and the Base Fee is 5,000 Lamports.
+Transaction (TX) priority is achieved by paying a Prioritization Fee in addition to the Base Fee.
+By default the compute budget is the product of 200,000 Compute Units (CU) * number of  instructions, with a max of 1.4M CU.
+The Base Fee is 5,000 Lamports.
 A microLamport is 0.000001 Lamports.

-The total compute budget or fee for a single TX can be changed by adding instructions from the ComputeBudgetProgram.
+The total compute budget or Prioritization Fee for a single TX can be changed by adding instructions from the ComputeBudgetProgram.

-Use `ComputeBudgetProgram.setComputeUnitLimit({ units: number })` to set the new compute budget.
-The value provided will replace the default value.
-Transactions should request the minimum amount of CU required for execution to maximize throughput, minimize fees, or increase priority.

-Pro Tip: You can increase the priority (fee/CU) of small TXs by reducing the CU budget without adding an extra fee.

 `ComputeBudgetProgram.setComputeUnitPrice({ microLamports: number })`
-will increase the transaction fee above the base fee (5,000 Lamports).
+will add a Prioritization Fee above the Base Fee (5,000 Lamports).
 The value provided in microLamports will be multiplied by the CU budget to determine the Prioritization Fee in Lamports.
 For example, if your CU budget is 1M CU, and you add 1 microLamport/CU, the Prioritization Fee will be 1 Lamport (1M * 0.000001).
 The total fee will then be 5001 Lamports.

-**Note**: You must include the ComputeBudgetProgram instructions in the first three instructions of the transaction.
+Use `ComputeBudgetProgram.setComputeUnitLimit({ units: number })` to set the new compute budget.
+The value provided will replace the default value.
+Transactions should request the minimum amount of CU required for execution to maximize throughput, or minimize fees.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>